saisathya/saisathya/README.md

 ## Hi there :wave:

 I just graduated San Jose State University with a bachelors in Computer Science and a minor in Mathematics.
-I'm actively searching for a job, so feel free.
-You can reach me [LinkedIn](https://www.linkedin.com/in/sai-sathyanantha-rajandiran/) to connect.
+I'm actively searching for a job, so feel free to reach me on [LinkedIn](https://www.linkedin.com/in/sai-sathyanantha-rajandiran/) to connect.
 <!--
 **saisathya/saisathya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.